 Our Place—This organization is the source of many learner referrals.
 From time to time, we offer joint teaching seminars.

-Victoria Literacy Alliance— This was established to address a number of challenges facing the local literacy community.
-39 literacy groups in the Capital Regional District (CRD) met in a Challenge dialogue to help identify gaps in literacy service provision and establish strategic collaborations and programming to fill them.
+Victoria Literacy Alliance— This group was established to address a number of challenges facing the local literacy community.
+39 literacy groups in the Capital Regional District (CRD) met in a challenge dialogue to help identify gaps in literacy service provision and establish strategic collaborations and programming to fill them.

-In addition we work closely with School Districts 61, 62, and 63 to deliver our Noisy Kids after school program and with the Cowichan School District who provide funding for the Vancouver Island Correctional School Program.
+In addition, we work closely with School Districts 61, 62, and 63 to deliver our Noisy Kids after school program and with the Cowichan School District who provide funding for the Vancouver Island Correctional Centre Program.